ohnoitsalobo/soundcraft-ui/README.md

 Using this, it would be possible to translate the messages to and from MIDI signals if you have the programming knowledge.

-This was made possible through code from https://blechtrottel.net/en/jswebsockets.html

 DISCLAIMER: Please note that (with a few exceptions) the mixer only accepts fader/slider values between 0 and 1, and sending values outside this range may cause unintended behaviour.
 I am not repsonsible for your mixer's safety.
 Use this script with care.